modern-sapien/project-prometheus/NOTE.md

 ## ===============
 ## Node.JS  ======
 ## ===============
+For futher node.js resources FIND MY REPO nodejsbasics.js, it has files to run and manipulate that will help you garner a better understanding of node.js

 You can no longer accept user inputs through alerts, prompts, confirms.
 We have to use process.argv to accept user inputs from the command line.
 Any user input will begin at process.argv[2].